nicolet5/DiffCapAnalyzer/README.md

 # Charged Chinchillas (ChaChies) <img align="center" src="images/battery.png" width="50"> <img align="center" src="images/dab_chinchilla.jpg" width="150">*
 ## Package for Battery Cycling Data Visualization and Analysis
 This package can be used to quantitatively analyze raw cycling data as differential capacity plots.
 Differential capacity plots (dQ/dV) can be very powerful for uncovering battery performance characteristics, as the peaks that appear in these plots correspond to the various electrochemical events.
-However, because of the large amount of data gathered many researchers report subsets of cycles and qualitative conclusions.
-This package hopes to quantify this type of analysis by cleaning battery cycling datasets and obtaining peak locations, widths, amplitudes, and other descriptors for every cycle.
+However, because of the large amount of data gathered many researchers report subsets of cycles and purely qualitative conclusions.
+This package adds the ability to quantify this type of analysis by cleaning battery cycling datasets and obtaining peak locations, widths, amplitudes, and other descriptors for every charge/discharge cycle in the data.
 To this end, this tool develops individualized models for each charge and discharge cycle in the data set, comprised of a gaussian baseline and pseudo-voigt distributions at each peak location.

 Additionally, there is a DASH based visualization app that can be used as the user interface.
 Users can upload raw cycling data, either collected via a MACCOR or an Arbin cycler.
 The app will then process the data and add a few files to the database: the raw data, the cleaned data, and the peak descriptors for every cycle.
 The app also allows users to scroll through cycles and better understand the differential capacity curves.
 Additionally, there is a section to evaluate the fit of the gaussian baseline, and tailor the peak finding process.
 The user can also download the peak descriptors using the "Download CSV" file button in the app.